By: Katrina Lubiano

 I go to school and stick around to put in some freelance work.
 The Power Station cafe in the school makes the best cappuccinos.
 I’ll sometimes drink 3 in a day if I need to get a lot of work done.

-If I have Henry that afternoon, I’ll pick him up from school and do his usual routine.
-Otherwise, I’ll stay at school the whole day to work.
+If I'm with Henry that afternoon, I’ll head to his house for the usual routine.
+Otherwise, I’ll stay at school the whole day to work and study.

-In the evenings, I like to indoor rock climb at Urban Climb in Newstead or I’ll go for a 10 km run along the river through the city and back towards the Valley through Kangaroo Point and the Story Bridge.
+In the evenings, I like to indoor rock climb at Urban Climb in Newstead or I’ll go for a 10 km run along the river.

 Can you tell us a bit about how you started The Sunlight Experiment?

-It’s just a blog that helps me organise everything I’ve learned from my experimental botany back in Canada, to my health sciences studies now.
-It’s a lot of hard work, and it keeps growing, so it’s really rewarding to see people actually read it.
+It’s was a blog and database to help me organise everything I’ve learned from my experimental botany back in Canada.
+It has since evolved to include a large database of reference for my health science studies now.
+My focus has always been on plant based medicine and bioprospecting.
+It’s a lot of hard work, and it keeps growing, so it’s really rewarding to see how many people actually read it!

 What do your plans in Australia look like?

-I have about a year and a half left in uni.
-I finish August 2018, and I plan on going back to Canada.
+I have about a year left in uni.
+I finish August 2018 and I plan on going back to Canada for a little while.
 I guess before I go, I just want to learn as much as I can.
-Right now, I’m working on starting up a digital marketing agency for the health community.

-My parents are coming to visit in April and some friends visiting in May.
+My parents are coming to visit soon, and some friends in feb.
 It will be a lot of fun showing them around, and seeing Brisbane again through fresh eyes.